 Skip to Content

-17 students killed in Kenya elementary school fire with bodies ‘burnt beyond recognition’
+17 students killed in Kenya elementary school fire as officials say 70 remain unaccounted for

 By Larry Madowo, Manveena Suri and Isaac Yee, CNN

-(CNN) — At least 17 students have been killed and 14 injured following a fire in an elementary school dormitory in central Kenya.
+(CNN) — At least 17 students have been killed and 14 injured following a fire in an elementary school dormitory in central Kenya, while a further 70 children remain unaccounted for, authorities said Friday.

 The inferno occurred late Thursday at the Hillside Endarasha Academy in Kieni, in the country’s Nyeri county, Resila Onyango, a spokesperson for the Kenya National Police Service said.
 She added their bodies had been “burnt beyond recognition.”